Get the reportMore

 Microservices are a specific example of service-oriented software architecture.
 SOA is a strategy or methodology for software architecture design where application components supply specific services to other applications over a network, using an agreed or specified communication protocol or APIs.

 In the SOA paradigm, a service is defined as a functional unit of code that performs a specific task and can be remotely and independently accessed and updated by software developers.
 Services are self-contained to facilitate individual access and may consist of other underlying services working together to deliver the required task or function.

 Microservices software architecture

 Microservices are a variation of the existing service-oriented architecture model.
 Like in SOA, microservices applications use specific components to deliver services to other parts of the application over a network.
 The key difference between microservices architectures and SOA are granularity and the implementation of lightweight protocols to manage communication between services.

 Granularity is a key consideration in the software development process.
-In defining the microservices architecture, development teams should determine how many microservices are required to deliver an application and how large or complicated each microservices should be.
+In defining the microservices architecture, development teams should determine how many microservices are required to deliver an application and how large or complicated each microservice should be.
 Developers want to divide applications into more parts to increase modularity and enable continuous delivery.
 However, dividing the application into too many parts can result in excessive runtime overhead and complexity.